-There's no locking performed inside Jansson's code, so a multithreaded program must perform its own locking if JSON values are shared by multiple threads.
-Jansson's reference counting semantics may make this a bit harder than it seems, as it's possible to have a reference to a value that's also stored inside a list or object.
+If compiler support is not available (JANSSON_THREAD_SAFE_REFCOUNT is not defined), it may be very difficult to ensure thread safety of reference counting.
+It's possible to have a reference to a value that's also stored inside an array or object in another thread.
 Modifying the container (adding or removing values) may trigger concurrent access to such values, as containers manage the reference count of their contained values.
-Bugs involving concurrent incrementing or decrementing of deference counts may be hard to track.